Setting up SSH key-based access to Apocrita¶

 example below assumes the key will be saved to

-To copy your initial key to Apocrita you must request it to be uploaded by us.
-This can be done via this form.
-Once the key has been verified and copied into place you will receive a confirmation email.
+Once created, submit your public key via this form which will be sent to ITS Research.
+After your key has been verified and copied into place, you will receive a confirmation email.
 At this point you will be able to log into Apocrita using one of the methods described here.

 authorized_keys file in the

-list of the public keys that will allow a user to authenticate by providing the
+list of the public keys that will allow a user to authenticate into their